crosstheages/public-data/patch-notes-blast.md

 ### Fixes

 - Gameplay
-  - Added an animation to one of the lantern so it doesn't hide the health of the opponent whe ntaking damage.
+  - Added an animation to one of the lantern so it doesn't hide the health of the opponent when taking damage.
 - Authentication
   - Fixed Epic Games silent auth.